George O. White III, J.D., LL.M., Ph.D.

 Dr. White is an Associate Professor of Strategic Management in the School of Management.
-He also serves as a Core Faculty member in the International and Global Studies Program at the University of Michigan-Flint, a Faculty Affiliate with the Center for Southeast Asian Studies at the University of Michigan (Ann Arbor), and as a Non-Resident Research Fellow with the Asian Institute of Management in the Philippines.
+He also serves as a Core Faculty member in the International and Global Studies Program at the University of Michigan-Flint, a Faculty Affiliate with the Center for Southeast Asian Studies at the University of Michigan (Ann Arbor), a Non-Resident Research Fellow with the Asian Institute of Management in the Philippines, and as a Visiting Professor at NIDA Business School in Thailand.
 He teaches courses on Strategic Management, Business & Corporate Strategy, and International Business.

 Dr. White's expertise lies in global strategy.
 His research studies ways in which the legal and regulatory environment influence multinational enterprise (MNE) strategic behavior and performance outcomes, primarily in Southeast Asia.
-Within this domain, he investigates: (1) phenomenon associated with MNE foreign subsidiary nonmarket strategies (business-government interaction, political ties), (2) how dimensions of legal and regulatory institutions affect foreign subsidiary strategic behavior, and (3) MNE cooperative relationships as they relate to formal contracting.
+Within this domain, he investigates: (1) phenomenon associated with MNE foreign subsidiary nonmarket strategies (business-government interaction, political ties, corruption), (2) how dimensions of legal and regulatory institutions affect foreign subsidiary strategic behavior and performance, and (3) MNE foreign subsidiary strategic initiatives as they relate to cooperative relationships and formal contracting.
 Dr. White is currently conducting a multi-year research study investigating the effects of legal and regulatory institutions on MNE strategic behavior and performance outcomes in the Philippines and Thailand.
-He has performed extensive fieldwork in Southeast Asia surveying senior executives of MNE foreign subsidiaries as well as managers of local electric cooperatives regarding strategy and performance.
-Dr. White's research has been published in a wide array of business journals including the Journal of World Business, Journal of International Management, International Business Review, Management International Review, Thunderbird International Business Review, International Journal of Conflict Management, as well as leading international law journals such as the Texas International Law Journal and North Carolina Journal of Law & Commercial Regulation, among others.
-He serves as a member of the Editorial Board for the Journal of World Business, Journal of International Management, Multinational Business Review, Journal of Asia Business Studies, and the Journal of Asia-Pacific Business.
+He has performed extensive fieldwork in Southeast Asia surveying senior executives of MNE foreign subsidiaries regarding strategy and performance.
+Dr. White's research has been published in a wide array of business journals including the Journal of World Business, Journal of International Management, International Business Review, Management International Review, Multinational Business Review, Thunderbird International Business Review, the International Journal of Emerging Markets, as well as leading international law journals such as the Texas International Law Journal and North Carolina Journal of Law & Commercial Regulation, among others.
+He serves as a member of the Editorial Review Board for the Journal of World Business, Journal of International Management, Multinational Business Review, Asia Pacific Journal of Management, Journal of Asia Business Studies, and the Journal of Asia-Pacific Business.
 He is currently serving as Guest Editor for a special issue concerning MNE nonmarket strategy in times of populism and geopolitical uncertainty at Multinational Business Review.

 Dr. White earned a Ph.D. in International Business, with an emphasis on international strategy, from the College of Business Administration at the University of Texas at El Paso; an MBA in General Management from the College of Business Administration at the University of Texas at El Paso; an LL.M. in International Commercial Law from the Graduate School of Law at Emory University; a J.D. in Law and Certificate in International Law from Western Michigan University Cooley Law School, where he received the Book Award for Scholarly Writing and served as the Senior Notes, Comments, and Essays Editor for the Western Michigan University Cooley Law Journal; a Certificate in Mandarin Chinese from Feng Chia University in Taichung, Taiwan; and a B.A. in History, with an emphasis on Asia, from the University of Alabama.
 He was also a post-graduate student in Asian studies at the Center for Asian Studies, University of Alabama.